I’ve been missing in action writing here, and cooking in general. I went on a last minute trip to ARMENIA! with my husband to be.

 -make sure you have very well floured hands for the next part. take a third of the dough and roll it into a log about two inches thick and six inches long, cut it into pieces and flatten out a piece. you want to be able to fit a plum in there so use your own judgement on how big your plums are. fill a plum with a little powdered sugar and place it into the dough with the cut side facing side. pick it up in your hands and gently start pushing the dough up so it covers the plum. seal it with your fingers, keep flouring those hands if you need. roll it around in your hands so it seals shut and let it sit on a floured surface or plate while you repeat. repeat until you run out of dough or plums…

--once the water is boiling gently place the dumplings in the water, in batches or all at once. once they float to the top let them cook another 5 minutes. take them out with a slotted spoon and let them drain in a strainer for a second and them place them on a plate.
+-once the water is boiling gently place the dumplings in the water, in batches. once they float to the top let them cook another 5 minutes. take them out with a slotted spoon and let them drain in a strainer for a second and them place them on a plate.

 -mix about 1 cup of sour cream with 1 1/2 tbsp of powdered sugar. serve with the knedle. there is also the option of sautéing them in butter and sprinkling with sugar, or even bread crumbs, but I was quite satisfied with the sour cream 🙂